 Since the late 1980s when Vietnam launched its first economic reforms, the economy has been growing rapidly and has now become one of the most dynamic economies in Asia.
 This article serves as an in-depth overview for Australian entrepreneurs who would like to join this growing economy and want to understand the process of exporting products from Australia to Vietnam.

-Understanding the Vietnamese Economy
+Exporting from Australia to Vietnam – Understanding the Vietnamese Economy

 Vietnam has welcomed various international investments and trading partners.
 Not only has the country obtained membership in ASEAN, the WTO, and China-ASEAN Free Trade Agreement, but it has also negotiated a number of FTAs with several other countries.
 Some FTAs include Australia, China, Japan, India, Korea, and New Zealand.